kennething/problemsoftware/README.md

 This extension contributes the following settings:

-- `problemsoftware.maxProblemCount`: Maximum number of problems before PirateSoftware eats your soul.
+- `problemsoftware.maxProblemCount`: Maximum number of problems before the pirate eats your soul.

 Also adds a nifty command to set it as well: